UV CCD spectroradiometer vs. broadband CCD spectrometer

 CCD spectroradiometer for design applications.
 Module for integration in test systems for front-end and back-end LED testing.

 Factory calibration.
-Traceable to PTB calibration standards
+Traceable to international calibration standards

 Lightmeter for spectral Irradiance, Erythema, etc.